quantumlib/Cirq/dev_tools/auto_merge/README.md

 # Automerge bot

-This automerge but continuously watches a github repository for PRs labelled with the 'automerge' label.
+The automerge bot continuously watches a github repository for PRs labelled with the 'automerge' label.
 When it sees such a PR it will mark it by labelling it with the 'front_of_queue_automerge' label.
 While there is an 'front_of_queue_automerge' labelled PR, the script will not label any other PRs with 'front_of_queue_automerge'.